WSU-kduncan/ceg3120-p4-massa-michelle/README.md

 	https://www.docker.com/products/docker-desktop

 After installing Docker, I realized that I had the wrong version of WSL.
 I was on WSL Version 1.
-I had to run the following commands to switch to WSL2:
+I had to run the following command to switch to WSL2:

 	wsl --set-default-version 2